By early 1964, the Beatles’ upbeat love songs and clean-cut image endeared them to fans around the world.

 Even though Lou Reed died in October 2013, the highly opinionated artist is still making waves with his comments.

 The notion of artists taking their time in the studio has become so ingrained in the recording process that it's hard to believe that musicians used to bang out killer albums in a hurry.

 On Feb.
-11, 1964, only two days after their first appearance on 'The Ed Sullivan Show,' the Beatles made their American concert debut in Washington, D.C.
-Earlier that day, they had arrived from New York by train at Union Station in the middle of a snowstorm.
+11, 1964, only two days after their first appearance on 'The Ed Sullivan Show,' the Beatles made their U.S. concert debut in Washington, D.C.